makersacademy/rps-challenge/README.md

 * Human Player class, have name, can enter weapon and read current weapon choice.
 * Added lizard and spock to game logic (Game class).
 * Added tests to include all possible computer v human cases of the game.
-* Added 'try again' page if human choice entered is not valid as well as associated test suites.
+* Added 'try again' page if human choice entered is not valid as well as associated test suites. yeah..

 To do
 ----